Stolen Phone: Damage Control and Recovery

 • Activate Remote Wipe: If there's no hope of retrieving the phone, use remote wiping tools to erase all data on the device to protect sensitive information.

-2. Damage Control: Secure Your Accounts & Data
+2. Damage Control: Secure Your Account

-• Enable Two-Factor Authentication (2FA): If not already enabled, activate 2FA on all significant accounts to add an extra layer of security.
+• Enable Two-Factor Authentication (2FA): If not already enabled, activate 2FA on all accounts to add an extra layer of security.

-• Contact Financial Institutions: Alert your bank and credit card companies about the theft and monitor for unauthorized transactions.
+• Contact Financial Institutions: Alert your bank and credit card companies about the theft and monitor for any unauthorized transactions.

 • Monitor Identity Theft Alerts: Consider subscribing to an identity theft monitoring service to receive alerts if your personal information is misused.

-3. Data Recovery and Backup Strategies
+3. Data Recovery and Backup

 • Restore from Cloud Backups: If you regularly back up your data to the cloud (e.g., iCloud, Google Drive), restore your information to a new device.